Shen (cartoonist)

-Shen (also known as Shenanigansen) is the pen name of cartoonist Andrew Tsyaston, the creator of the comic series Owlturd, Shen Comix, and Bluechair, and the co-creator of Live with Yourself!.
+Andrew Tsyaston (born February 1, 1992), better known by his pen names Shen or Shenanigansen, is an American cartoonist and the creator of the comic series Owlturd, Shen Comix, and Bluechair, and the co-creator of Live with Yourself!.
 Shen Comix has 1.8 million followers on Instagram while Bluechair has 1.4 million subscribers on Webtoon.

 Names and background

-Shen was born in Russia.
-He immigrated to the United States with his family in 1999.
+Shen emigrated from Europe to the United States with his family in 1999.

-In his cartooning career, Shen has gone both by "Shen" and by "Shenanigansen", though his latest works use the name "Shen".
-For example, as of 2021, he had two ongoing comics on Webtoon with the author credit "Shen", and two comics that were not updating with the author credit "Shenanigansen".
-The book Emotions Explained with Buff Dudes, a collection of Owl Turd comics, was credited to "Andrew Tsyaston".
+In his cartooning career, Shen has gone both by Shen and by Shenanigansen, though his latest works use the name Shen.
+For example, as of 2021, he had two ongoing comics on Webtoon with the author credit Shen, and two comics that were not updating with the author credit Shenanigansen.
+The book Emotions Explained with Buff Dudes, a collection of Owl Turd comics, was credited to Andrew Tsyaston.

-According to website TheMusic.com.au, Shen was "an infamous name among certain cyber circles, having cut his trolling teeth upon the unsuspecting user-base of British indie game developer Facepunch’s forums".
+Mitch Knox of The Music wrote that Shen was "an infamous name among certain cyber circles, having cut his trolling teeth upon the unsuspecting user-base of British indie game developer Facepunch's forums".
 Shen has worked as a web developer, and said that he liked to keep his comic persona separate from his "real life identity".
 Shen described himself as a millennial in an interview.

 Shen said in a 2019 interview that he was primarily inspired to make comics by a webcomic artist named Ronnie Filyaw, the creator of Whomp!
 In an interview with Bustle magazine, Shen said that a lot of his comics are inspired by personal experiences, and that he will try to identify "a glimpse of humor" from stressful or bad days.
 Shen said that he purposely tries to make his comics more general, so that people can draw their own conclusions and apply them to a host of different situations.
 He said that the purpose of his comics is to remind people that their emotions, however strong or seemingly unusual they may be, are all very human and natural.

 Works

 Owl Turd Comix and Shen Comix

 Owl Turd Comix (sometimes called Owl Turd Comics or just Owl Turd) began in 2013.
 As of 2016, Shen was posting comics to Owl Turd almost daily, and said that each comic took between two and six hours to complete.

 Selected Owl Turd comics were collected into a 111-page book, Emotions Explained with Buff Dudes, which was published by Andrews McMeel in 2018.

-Today, the website owlturd.com redirects to the Instagram page "Shen Comix", where the comic continues.
+As of 2026, the website owlturd.com redirects to the Instagram page "Shen Comix", where the comic continues.
 Shen Comix stopped updating on Webtoon in January 2019, and resumed in January 2025.

 Bluechair

-Bluechair began in 2014 on the webcomics publishing portal Webtoon and is still running today, with over 1000 episodes.
+Bluechair began in 2014 on the webcomics publishing portal Webtoon, and was announced in 2026 to be concluding with its 1250th episode on the platform by the author.
 Bluechair comics are presented through the fourth wall by the author's cartoon self and do not have a narrative.
+The series won the 2024 Ringo Award for Best Humor Webcomic.